oneeve8/kobble-data/content/videonarrativehowto.md

 You will also learn some basics on how to use Markdown,
 And how to create Presentation slides.

-## Welcome to Kobble
-Kobble is an amazingly versatile productivity environment that is just what you have been looking for!
-Kobble is so unique, that you may not have ever seen anything like it before.
-With Kobble, you can collect scattered information from various sources and bring it all together into one place.

-[images of doing various things, dropping links, moving files and folders, saving a video link.]

 ### Kobble increases productivity for everyone
 Kobble is designed for just about anyone to use.